leonamotyer/KimsKatering/README.md

-# Kim's katering Website
+# Kim's Catering Website

-A beautiful, responsive website for Kim's katering - a local bakery and katering service in Strathmore, Alberta.
+A beautiful, responsive website for Kim's Catering - a local bakery and catering service in Strathmore, Alberta.
 Built with Next.js 15, TypeScript, Tailwind CSS, and Resend api.

-## 🍰 About Kim's katering
+## 🍰 About Kim's Catering

-Kim's katering has been serving the Strathmore community for over 9 years, specializing in homemade pies, fresh-baked buns, delicate butter horns, and custom cakes made with real cream and premium Callebaut chocolate.
+Kim's Catering has been serving the Strathmore community for over 9 years, specializing in homemade pies, fresh-baked buns, delicate butter horns, and custom cakes made with real cream and premium Callebaut chocolate.
 Located at Bay #1 - 70 Slater Rd, Strathmore, Alberta.

 ## ✨ Features